Nightdive Studios: Acquisition by Atari (2023–present)

 Nightdive released a remaster of Turok 3: Shadow of Oblivion in November 2023.
 The game's original source code had been lost, so the developers had to reverse engineer the N64 version and update the textures.
 Initially due to be released on November 14, Turok 3 was delayed to November 30 shortly before the intended release.
 Despite the announced delay, the game went live in Europe and Australia on the 14th by mistake, leading to the game launching with major bugs.

-id Software worked with Nightdive to create remasters of Doom and Doom II, both which were surprised released ahead of the 2024 QuakeCon event in August.
+id Software worked with Nightdive to create remasters of Doom and Doom II, both which were surprise-released ahead of the 2024 QuakeCon event in August.
 Both games were updated for modern computers and consoles, with support for cross-platform multiplayer and local split-screen and co-op modes, and mod support. id and Nightdive did the same surprise release of remasters of Heretic and Hexen: Beyond Heretic for the 2025 QuakeCon event.